muratk5n/thirdwave/en/README.md

 ---

 The capitalist is such a little bitch.
-Everything needs to be the way they want, their playground needs to be all nicely defined, with all nice toys in it, needs to be watched, but ew dont interfere too much, until something bad happens, then interfere big time and make it go away.
+Everything needs to be the way they want, their playground needs to be all nicely defined, with nice toys in it, be monitored, but ew dont interfere too much, until something bad happens, then interfere big time and make it go away.

 ---